Car Insurance Policy Periods: 6-Month vs 12-Month Terms Explained

 During this period, your insurer cannot raise your rates mid-term, even if you file a claim or receive a traffic violation — as long as your payments are current and you haven't violated any policy terms.
 At the end of the term, your insurer reassesses your risk profile and issues a renewal with potentially adjusted premiums.

 Most U.S. drivers are offered either a 6-month (semi-annual) or 12-month (annual) policy.
-The term length determines how often your rates can be reviewed, how frequently you shop for better deals, and how stable your premiums remain.
+The term length determines how often your rates can be reviewed, how frequently you can shop for better deals, and how stable your premiums remain.
+For a deeper look at how these two options stack up, see our dedicated guide on 6-month vs. 12-month car insurance.

 Trusted by Thousands